-Among other UN memorable dates aimed at achieving the goals of the Sustainable Development Program, there are those that are aimed at updating the problems associated with the lack of balance between the production and consumption of food products in different parts of the planet, despite the fact that in some of its regions the population regularly experiences malnutrition and even hunger.
+Among other UN commemorative dates aimed at achieving the goals of the Sustainable Development Program, there are also those that are aimed at updating problems, associated with the lack of a balance between the production and consumption of food products in different parts of the planet, while in some of its regions the population is regularly experiencing malnutrition and even hunger.

-The identification of such a volume of food losses and spoilage against the backdrop of a serious problem of food shortages in certain regions of the planet is pushing the UN to draw the attention of representatives of the manufacturing sector, the delivery and sale of food products to this problem, to approach it through a more rational approach, improving the culture of production, processing, delivery, sale in order to reduce the volume of losses and spoilage of products.
-With the same appeal, the UN addresses ordinary citizens who are the final consumers of food.
+The identification of such a volume of losses and spoilage of food products against the background of a serious problem of food shortages in certain regions of the planet encourages the UN to draw the attention of representatives of the manufacturing sector, the sphere of delivery and sale of food products to this problem, approach it to overcoming it through a more rational approach, increasing the culture of production, processing, delivery, and implementation in order to reduce the amount of losses and spoilage of products.
+The UN also appeals to ordinary citizens who are end users of food.

-Reducing losses in the process of production and delivery of food products to the retail trade network will, according to FAO specialists, help to solve the problem of malnutrition and hunger in a number of developing countries.
-The UN also draws attention to the costs incurred by producers, sellers and consumers of food products that, for one reason or another, were lost or turned into waste.
+Reducing losses in the production and delivery of food products to the retail distribution network will, according to FAO experts, solve the problem of malnutrition and hunger in a number of developing countries.
+The UN also draws attention to the costs incurred by producers, sellers and consumers of food products that for one reason or another have been lost or turned into waste.
 In fact, these costs ( financial, energy, labor ) are useless.
-But the share of only energy costs for food products that end up in waste is about 35%.
-In addition, food waste replenishes the volumes of waste that need to be recycled in an environmentally friendly manner, which in turn also requires the use of huge resources.
+But the share of energy costs for food products in waste is about 35%.
+In addition, food waste replenishes the amount of waste that needs to be recycled to maintain environmental safety, which in turn also requires the use of huge resources.